WeiyanXiang/algorithm-study/src/main/resource/ignite/learning_notes.md

 It helps to read, write a page, also to allocate a page id.
 Inside the memory, Ignite associates pages with Memory Buffers.

+#Clustering
+ Clustering forms the basis for any distributed system.
+So, we will discuss how clustering can be configured in Apache Ignite with a particular focus on auto-discovery.

+ There are many definitions of clustering.
+Here we define clustering as the ability to start multiple nodes in a cluster deployment and for those nodes to discover each other and work together.
+In Apache Ignite, nodes can automatically discover each other in any environment.
+This environment could be a public cloud such as Amazon Web Services or OpenStack, a private cloud, a hybrid cloud, or even a personal computer such as a desktop or a laptop.
+Apache Ignite can also run in containerized environments, such as Docker.
+Apache Ignite supports all of these environments by default.

+ Let's see an example of auto-discovery in action.

 #Memory Pages
 A Page can have the following states: